West Allis Central High School

 West Allis Central High School is a public high school in West Allis, Wisconsin, United States.
 The school boundaries are the city of West Allis, village of West Milwaukee and portions of New Berlin and Greenfield.
 Central's cross-town rival is Nathan Hale High School.

 History

 Built and opened in 1920 as West Allis High School, the school's name was changed to West Allis Central in 1941.
 The original building was closed in 1973, when the school moved to its present location on West Lincoln Ave.

 Programs

-Central offers a wide variety or programs to garner academic success such as AVID, Project Lead the Way, and PBIS.
+Central offers few academic programs.
+Programs like Project Lead The Way were cut, due to budget restraints and low student attendance in those classes.
+The 2022-2023 school year will be the last that the school offers AVID.
+Central still offers auto and woodworking programs along with other trade classes.

 Athletics

 Girls' athletics are softball, basketball, bowling, cross country, soccer, pom pons, swimming and diving, tennis, track and field, strength and conditioning, wrestling and volleyball.

 Boys' athletics are basketball, bowling, cross country, soccer, swimming and diving, tennis, track and field, strength and conditioning, volleyball, baseball, football, golf, and wrestling.
 West Allis Central (then West Allis) won the state championship in boys' cross country in 1934.
 West Allis Central won the state championship in 1958.